Power operations in the Kunneth spectral sequence and commutative HFp-algebras: The K unneth spectral sequence

 \begin{proof} Suppose that $A$ is a finitely generated $R$-algebra, then $A$ is a quotient of $R[x_1, x_2, \ldots,x_n]$ by an ideal.
 The result of Tate gives a free $R[x_1, x_2, \ldots,x_n]$-resolution of $A$ that is graded commutative as a DGA.
 However, since $R[x_1, x_2, \ldots,x_n]$ is free over $R$, so is the above resolution and we have the desired result. \end{proof}

 The operations above come from lifting null-homotopies of the difference of ways of ordering $p$-fold products of classes in the free resolution.
 If the free resolution is graded commutative, then all of the $p$-fold products are equal and we can take the constant null-homotopy.
 This lift will only give trivial operations.
-It can be shown that any other choice of lift is homotopic to this one, see \cite{TilsonThesis}.
-We do not include that result here in order to be brief, but the argument is the appropriate analog of the argument given in \cite{HRS} by Bruner in Chapter 4 section 2.
-However, the filtration has the requisite structure, so we compute operations in $\pi_* A \wedge_R B$ using the naturality of the $\Hi$-structure and detect them in the KSS
+As the choice of lift is unique up to chain homotopy, the operations are necessarily trivial.